Oldsmobile 88: First generation (1949–1953)

+The 88 was available in six body styles: a 2-door Club Sedan, a 4-door Town Sedan, 2-door Club Coupe, 2-door convertible coupe, 4-door sedan and 4-door station wagon.
+The former two were in fastback design, dating back to the pre-war GM streamliners, whereas the others followed the new three-box notchback design.
+The 4-door Town Sedan would be for 76 and 88 a one-year-only model.

-The 88 enjoyed great success, inspiring a popular 1950s slogan, "Make a Date with a Rocket 88", and also a song, "Rocket 88", often considered the first rock and roll record.
-Starting with the trunk-lid emblem of the 1950 model, Oldsmobile would adopt the rocket as its logo, and the 88 name would remain in the Olds lineup until the late 1990s, almost until the end of Oldsmobile itself.
+The 88 enjoyed great popular success as well, inspiring a catchy 1950s slogan, "Make a Date with a Rocket 88", and a song, "Rocket 88", often considered the first rock and roll record.
+Starting with the trunk-lid emblem of the 1950 model, Oldsmobile would adopt the rocket as its logo, and the 88 name would remain in the Olds lineup until the late 1990s.